The Experts' Guide to India

-Few countries offer such richness of attractions - from the vivid colors of Rajasthan, Kerala's tantalising cuisine and the roar of a tiger breaking the early morning silence during a safari, to the smell of incense reflecting the spirituality of India, and the feeling of the cold morning air high in the Himalayan Foothills.
+Few countries offer such richness of attractions — from the vivid colors of Rajasthan, Kerala's tantalizing cuisine and the roar of a tiger breaking the early morning silence during a safari, to the smell of incense reflecting the spirituality of India, and the feeling of the cold morning air high in the Himalayan Foothills.
 India is a land of extremes and diversity that have attracted travelers for so long.

 In India we recommend:

 Forts and palaces dominate most trips to Rajasthan but we have been able to explore further afield; and great experiences are to be had outside the cities in the rural areas.

 This green and fertile area has a slow pace of life, offering a variety of attractions: tranquil backwaters, national parks and rolling tea plantations.

 Backdropped by the Himalayan range, the Foothills are great for walking.
 The Western Foothills have more of a spiritual feel, whereas the eastern ones are home to one of India's most successful exports: tea.

 India has great national parks dotted around the country which are home to some of the world's most elusive species such as the Royal Bengal tiger, one-horned rhino, Gangetic dolphin and Asiatic lion.